 5 comforting Cheap chicken dinners

 Comfort food, especially in winter is essential.
 For me this often involves either my slow cooker or pastry.
 My slow cooker because meals made in it are just so easy.
 And pastry because I love savory pastry in all forms.
 I know it’s not the healthiest meal you can make.
 But OMG savory pastry is the best!

-Chicken, Cauliflower and Potato Bake I use any potatoes I have and of course I use the cauliflower stalk too, waste not want not.
+I use any potatoes I have and of course I use the cauliflower stalk too, waste not want not.
 I especially like this recipe for using the microwave to make the roux and sauce – less washing up and quicker.

-5-Ingredient Chicken Alfredo Bubble-Up Bake I love 5 ingredient recipes but canned buttermilk biscuits are a US specific food.
+I love 5 ingredient recipes but canned buttermilk biscuits are a US specific food.
 I’m not one to make dough or pastry (too much faff) so I would substitute ready made puff pastry.
 Not quite the same but just as tasty.

-Creamy Chicken Spaghetti chicken, spaghetti and a crunch cheese topping, mmmmm.
+Chicken, spaghetti and a crunch cheese topping, mmmmm.
 This recipe makes 8 generous portions perfect for a bulk cook and freeze session.

 Fancy something cold?
 Check out these completely irresistible sandwiches, you’ll be drooling over which one to make first!